BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 >It only becomes more distinct. -- {% cite moeller:2006 %}

 Radical constructivsm is often preceived as a dangerous path because it might lead to the relativization of 'evil' actions.
+If everything is constructed, anything might be justifiable.
+But again, Luhmann does not claim that there is no reality or that one can construct whatever one desires.
+If you jump out the window, you will get hurt regardless of what you imagine.
+However, acccording to Luhmann (and many others), there is no absolute and I think that this uncertainty makes us more thoughtful than reckless.
+If absolute truth is on my side, everything is permitted.

 It would be erroneous to claim that the application of social systems theory is justified because it describes society more 'accurately' because, according to this very same theory, such claims are impossible.
 What we can state is that a theory that makes more sense---culturally and personally---might be useful for effective communication, facilitating a better understanding of one another.
 This view aligns with Richard Rorty, another so-called postmodern 'charlatan':

 >If we can just drop the distinction between appearance and reality, we should no longer wonder whether the human mind, or human language, is capable of representing reality accurately.
 >We would stop thinking that some parts of our culture are more in touch with reality than other parts.
 >[...] we would not say that [our ancestors] were less in touch with reality than we, but that their imaginations were more limited than ours.
-We would boast of being able to talk about more things than they could. -- {% cite rorty:2016 %}
+>We would boast of being able to talk about more things than they could. -- {% cite rorty:2016 %}

 ### It is Different